Dave's Picks Volume 23

 Dave's Picks Volume 23 is a three-CD live album by the rock band the Grateful Dead.
 It contains the complete concert recorded at McArthur Court at the University of Oregon in Eugene, Oregon on January 22, 1978.
-It was produced as a limited edition of 16,500 copies, and was released on August 1, 2017.
+It was released on August 1, 2017, in a limited edition of 16,500 copies.

-Dave's Picks Volume 23 is scheduled to be released as a five-disc LP on April 28, 2023, in a limited edition of 5,000 copies.
+Dave's Picks Volume 23 was released as a five-disc LP on April 28, 2023, in a limited edition of 5,000 copies.

 Critical reception

 On AllMusic, Timothy Monger wrote, "Long-running Grateful Dead archival series Dave's Picks delivers a true gem on Vol. 23, featuring what many die-hard Deadheads claim to be one of the best shows of 1978...
 Emerging from the wild and jazzy cosmos of 'Space', Garcia and keyboardist Keith Godchaux deftly segue into a particularly spirited 'St. Stephen', which could have easily closed out an already epic show, but instead sets up a relentlessly energetic half-hour finale of 'Not Fade Away', 'Around and Around', and 'U.S. Blues'....
 The newly uncovered Betty Cantor-Jackson recordings from this night finally put all the sonic pieces together on this excellent release."

+In Glide Magazine, Doug Collette said, "... it was during this performance Jerry Garcia quoted the theme of Close Encounters of the Third Kind.
+Titillating but ultimately ephemeral as is that reference, it is representative of the element of surprise pervading this show....
+All of which, of course, comes through with equal punch and depth on this recording of Betty Cantor-Jackson’s....
+With additional official releases of this era, this period of Grateful Dead history elevates further in their canon of work."